apache/freemarker-generator/freemarker-generator-cli/src/site/markdown/cli/usage/transforming-directories.md

 }
 ```

-Please note that this only works for "top-level" variables, i.e. mimicking enviroment variables or property files.
+Please note that this only works for "top-level" variables, i.e. mimicking environment variables or property files.